dandi/dandi.github.io/_posts/data_reuse_000458.md

 Future studies could explore more similar experimental conditions, conduct a more thorough treatment of relevant response time periods, or investigate different aspects of anesthesia's effects altogether.

 ## Engaging with the Open Science Community
-For those inspired by the work of Claar, Burman, and their teams, the journey doesn’t end here.
+For those inspired by the work of Claar, Burman and Brodersen, and their teams, the journey doesn’t end here.
 We encourage readers from all backgrounds to take advantage of this open science platform by publishing and reanalyzing data on DANDI.
-We are confident that it will be a smooth and rewarding experience, but don't just take our word for it -- listen to what Dr. Leslie Claar and Dr. Richard Burman have to say,
+We are confident that it will be a smooth and rewarding experience, but don't just take our word for it -- listen to what Dr. Leslie Claar and Dr. Paul Brodersen have to say,

 > "After organizing our dataset into NWB format, validating and uploading our files was straightforward using a few simple commands from the DANDI Python Client.
 > The tools are well-documented, which made the process of uploading and publishing quite smooth.
 > Within a few months of publishing on DANDI, others were already interested in using our dataset."
 > -- Dr. Leslie Claar

-[Insert quote from Dr. Richard Burman]
+> “The DANDI archive is a fantastic resource with great tooling and exhaustive documentation.
+Its command line interface makes data retrieval and synchronization as simple as possible (but not simpler!).
+> The standardized and well-documented formats for electrophysiological and neuroimaging data ensure that anyone can quickly find their way around a new archive without requiring extensive feedback from the authors that originally collected the data.
+> These features make the DANDI archive a treasure trove of useful and re-usable data, unlike the unfortunately still commonplace unstructured data dumps on many other platforms or -- worst of all -- university servers.”
+> -- Dr. Paul Brodersen and Professor Colin Akerman

-To get you started on your own reanalysis project, we've prepared a Jupyter [notebook](https://github.com/dandi/example-notebooks/blob/566f8415babd46054c79257f7b80416eafea823b/000458/AllenInstitute/reanalysis.ipynb) demonstrating some basic reanalysis of Dandiset [#000458](https://dandiarchive.org/dandiset/000458).
+To get you started on your own reanalysis project, we've prepared a Jupyter [notebook](https://github.com/dandi/example-notebooks/blob/master/000458/AllenInstitute/reanalysis.ipynb) demonstrating some basic reanalysis of Dandiset [#000458](https://dandiarchive.org/dandiset/000458).
 This tool will help you dive right into the data, guiding you through the initial steps of exploration and analysis.

 By engaging with this open science platform, you become part of a larger community of researchers who are building on each other's work and driving the field forward.
 In the world of open science, collaboration and curiosity drive discovery—so why not see where the data takes you?